Third-Party Risk in Security

 Third-party risk is the security risk introduced by vendors, service providers, partners, contractors, and other outside parties that connect to the organization or handle its data.

 Third-party risk is the security risk introduced by vendors, service providers, partners, contractors, and other outside parties that connect to the organization or handle its data.
-In plain language, it is the risk that someone outside the company can still affect the company’s security because they have access, influence, or operational dependency.
+In plain language, it is the risk that someone outside the company still affects the company’s security because of access, data handling, or operational dependency.

 Why It Matters

 Third-party risk matters because organizations depend on many external relationships.
-SaaS providers, managed service providers, software suppliers, payment processors, legal firms, and contractors may all touch sensitive systems or data.
+SaaS providers, managed service providers, software suppliers, payment processors, and contractors may all touch sensitive systems or data.

 It also matters because security boundaries are rarely limited to one organization anymore.
-A weak vendor can create exposure through access, data handling, software dependencies, or operational outages that directly affect the organization using that vendor.
+A weak vendor can create exposure through access, software dependencies, data handling, or service outages that directly affect the customer organization.

 Where It Appears in Real Systems or Security Workflow